11 Exciting Things to do In Sarasota With Kids While on Vacation

 7. Go to the Children’s Garden

-Most suitable for children ages 2-6, there are interactive areas for kids to play dress-up, or to pretend they are living in the woods, putting on a play, or living in a secret house.
+Most suitable for children ages 2-6, there are interactive areas for kids to play dress-up, or pretend they are living in the woods, putting on a play, or living in a secret house.

 The garden itself consists of several paths leading to various other kid- enchanting places like a colorful bamboo rain forest with misters, a pirate ship, and lots of other things to climb on.

-As somewhat of a hidden gem, Sarasota Children’s Garden offers plenty of shade and benches to sit on, picnic tables, a gift shop, and ultra-affordable admission at only $5 for children ages 3-12.
+As somewhat of a hidden gem, Sarasota Children’s Garden offers plenty of shade and benches to sit on, picnic tables, and a gift shop.

 *Click here for our exclusive FREE Family Vacation Packing List and BONUS Disney Day Bag Packing List to complement your Sarasota vacation!